Joseph N'Do: Ireland

 N'Do's first Irish club was St Patrick's Athletic whom he joined in 2003.
 After the 2003 League of Ireland, he then signed for Dublin rivals Shelbourne in 2004 and made his debut in August against Cork City.
-N'Do scored the only goal for the Reds in their home leg against Odense Boldklub in the second round of the 2006 UEFA Intertoto Cup#second round on 9 July 2006, only for the team go out of the competition 3-1 on aggregate.
+N'Do scored the only goal for the Reds in their home leg against Odense Boldklub in the second round of the 2006 UEFA Intertoto Cup on 9 July 2006, only for the team go out of the competition 3–1 on aggregate.

 N'Do picked up a league winner's medal in the 2006 season after helping Shelbourne to their third league title in four years.
 In November 2006, he was voted PFAI Player of the Year by his fellow professionals for his contribution to Shels' league-winning campaign. and as a result was included in the team of the year.

 After completing his contracted period with Shelbourne, N'Do rejoined St Patrick's Athletic, when he signed for John McDonnell's team in December 2006.

 He signed for Shamrock Rovers on loan in July 2008, scoring one goal for the Hoops in a man of the match performance on 29 August.

 N'Do signed for Bohemians just before the beginning of the 2009 season and marked his debut for the club with a goal in a 1–0 victory over Dundalk at Oriel Park.
 He was named Player of the Month for March 2009 for his performances.
 On 15 July 2009, he scored a crucial goal in the 2010 UEFA Champions League qualifier against Red Bull Salzburg in Austria to secure a 1–1 draw for Bohemians.
 However N'Do and Bohs would depart that competition over the two legs, losing 2–1 on aggregate.
-He then added to his collection of medals on 26 September as Bohs beat Waterford United in the final of the 2009 League of Ireland_Cup#Final.
+He then added to his collection of medals on 26 September as Bohs beat Waterford United in the final of the 2009 League of Ireland Cup#Final.
 He was not done yet, as a great run of form towards the end of the season helped Bohs to their second League of Ireland Premier Division title in a row, winning by four points over closest rivals Shamrock Rovers with N'Do scoring vital goals against Drogheda United and Sligo Rovers in the closing games of the season.
 His performances over the season were rewarded when he was once more voted on to the PFAI Team of the Year for 2009 along with teammates Brian Murphy, Conor Powell, Ken Oman, Brian Shelley and Gary Deegan.
 On 6 November 2009, N'Do played his last match for Bohemians against Bray Wanderers to clinch the title for the Gypsies after they won the league.
 Like his former manager Pat Fenlon, he is one of a rare group of players to have played for each of Dublin's "Big 4" – St. Patrick's Athletic, Shelbourne, Shamrock Rovers, and Bohemians.